isomerpages/moe-yusofishaksec/_yi-experience/Academic Programmes/Mother Tongue Languages Department.md

 **Sharing on Chinese Herbs by TCM Physician:** Students explore the traditional Chinese medicinal practices, learning about the use of herbs in healthcare.

-**Experiencing Chinese & Malay Traditional Games:** Engaging in traditional games provides a fun and interactive way for students to appreciate the playfulness of their cultures.
+**Experiencing Chinese &amp; Malay Traditional Games:** Engaging in traditional games provides a fun and interactive way for students to appreciate the playfulness of their cultures.

 **Making of Bunga Rampai (Malay Potpourri):** Students create Bunga Rampai, a fragrant Malay potpourri traditionally used at weddings, connecting with Malay customs and rituals.